noetl/noetl/packaging/pypi/README.md

 ## Requirements

-Python 3.9 or newer.
+Python 3.9 or newer, on **Linux or macOS**.
 The wheels are `abi3`, so one wheel per platform serves every supported Python version.

+Windows is not supported: the CLI uses POSIX process and signal control, which does not build on Windows (the native binaries are Linux/macOS-only for the same reason).
+On Windows, use WSL.

 ## Documentation